ale-casco/lyticEBV_RNAseq/README.md

 - **Linux_workflow**: Contains the detailed Linux workflow and associated bash scripts employed for data processing.
 - **Rscripts**: Contains the R scripts utilized for data analysis and generation of figures.
 - **initiate.R**: This script facilitates the setup of the R environment.
 Executing it will launch the RStudio project **'lyticEBV_project.Rproj'**, which leverages the **'renv'** environment.
 This environment ensures reproducibility by encapsulating the specific R package versions used throughout the study.
-- **renv.lock**: Snapshop of the R environment to ensure reproducibility of the analysis.
+See **'renv.lock'** for a snapshot of the R environment.

 ## Prerequisites